-Right Source If using commercial fertilizer (including Class AA biosolids), identify and \ 1.1.1. document the N and P concentrations using the guaranteed analysis or product label information prior to application.
+If using commercial fertilizer (including Class AA biosolids), identify and document the nitrogen (N) and phosphorus (P) concentrations using the guaranteed analysis or product label information prior to application.

-Guidance: The right source involves ensuring an adequate supply of nutrients in plantavailable forms by using the right product based on specific crop needs.
+Guidance: The right source involves ensuring an adequate supply of nutrients in plant-available forms by using the right product based on specific crop needs.
 Nutrients may already be available in the soil (e.g., if cover crops were planted) but soil properties may interact with certain fertilizer sources to affect nutrient availability.
 Commercial nutrient sources include liquid, dry, solution, and enhanced efficiency fertilizers (EEF).
 Conventional fertilizers are usually formulated as water soluble products.
-An EEF is a blanket term for fertilizers with characteristics that allow for increased plant uptake, while reducing the potential for nutrient losses to the environment compared with soluble fertilizers.
+An EEF is a blanket term for fertilizers with characteristics that allow for increased plant uptake while reducing the potential for nutrient losses to the environment compared with soluble fertilizers.
 EEFs may be slow release such as sulfur-coated urea, animal manures, and biosolids; controlled release, such as polymer-coated urea; or stabilized N sources such as urease and nitrification inhibitors.

-Sod producers commonly use fertilizer materials that contain both N and P sources.
+VAC producers commonly use fertilizer materials that contain both N and P sources.
 Examples of such fertilizer sources include di-ammonium phosphate or mono-ammonium phosphate.
 In general, P and liming materials (if necessary) are applied prior to planting, and N is applied during the growing season in multiple or spilt applications.
+For multi-year crops, the application of P can be repeated every year after harvesting by following the calibration curve developed for the crop and the soil test conducted prior to planting.
 Phosphorus is also commonly available as single super phosphate or triple super phosphate.

-A fertilizer with an N to P ratio of 1:1 or 2:1 is generally recommended to increase the sod's stress tolerance and to promote better rooting.
-Base subsequent fertilizer applications on observation, experience, and/or tissue testing until the grass develops into a complete ground cover.
+Right Source 1.1.2.

-Right Source If using Class A or Class B biosolids, follow the requirements of the FDEP 9 1.1.2. permit.
+If using Class A or Class B biosolids, follow the requirements of the FDEP permit.